Drug Price Negotiation & Health Equity

 View PIPC’s statement here

-The Secretary shall enter into agreements with the manufacturers of selected drugs.
+The Secretary entered into agreements with the manufacturers of selected drugs.

 February 1, 2025